 While being arrested on the bridge on charges of resisting arrest, failure to disperse, and unlawful assembly, 23-year-old Bear Alexander said officers kneed him in the stomach “MMA style” and threw him on the ground.
-He said he was told the resisting charge stemmed from him putting his hands up rather than immediately lying on his stomach.
+He said he was told the resisting arrest charge stemmed from him putting his hands up rather than immediately lying on his stomach.

 After that, Alexander — one of the leaders of ProBLAC, which helped organize the protest — said he was transported to the jail relatively quickly, while some were made to wait on the overpass with their wrist zip-tied behind their back.
-Alexander wasn’t released from the local jail — where he was held in isolation — until about 24 hours after he was first detained.
+But Alexander wasn’t released from the local jail — where he was held in isolation — until about 24 hours after he was first detained.
 He said he intends to fight the resisting arrest charge.

 Emma Mills, 25, said she was one of the protesters detained on the overpass for hours.
 Once she finally made it to the jail, she was held in the parking lot for at least six hours.
 There, protesters were not allowed to go to the bathroom and were hardly given access to water except for when they were asked to share from one bottle while still zip-tied, she said.

 Once Mills was in the jail’s custody, the holding cells were extremely hot and crowded, she said.
 At least one person was crying.
 Bathroom access was still limited — and the toilet in one of the women’s cells was overflowing.